e4fgg/hello-kitty-timed-quiz/README.md

 > This project was made with HTML, CSS, and Vanilla Javascript.

 > [!IMPORTANT]
-> No external frameworks were used, please consider checking out some other projects by clicking on my Github page.
+> Please consider checking out some other projects by clicking on my Github page.